 Scrum and Kanban are two of the most commonly used Agile approaches which is the reason as to why there are so many tools out there catering to teams that use them.

-On the other hand, when applying Agile to enterprises, one has to choose a scaled methodology like Scaled Agile Framework (SAFe).
+On the other hand, when applying Agile to enterprises, one has to choose a scaled approach like Scaled Agile Framework (SAFe).
 And make no mistake.
 Agility at scale is a different ball game that requires advanced functions.
 For example, you may need to rely on enterprise-ready web server and database.

 In some other cases, organizations choose hybrid Agile models.
 There are specific solutions that cater to this kind of approach as well.